vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/README.md

 9. What is the purpose of vh and vw measurement unit?

-9. Which proprety is used to set the background color of an element?
+9. Which property is used to set the background color of an element?

-9. Which proprety is used to controll the scrolling of an image in the background?
+9. Which property is used to controll the scrolling of an image in the background?

 10. Explain de difference between ``visibility: hidden`` and ``display: none``?